 Before we can look at how Imagify vs WP Smush vs ShortPixel vs Optimole compare to one another, we need to introduce them.
 Let’s take a quick look at these plugins, one by one.

 Round 1: Comparing key features and pricing

-In a very basic sense, these three WordPress plugins do the same thing.
+In a very basic sense, these four WordPress plugins do nearly the same thing.
 They all compress your images so they’re less of a drain on your site’s performance, while attempting to maintain as high a quality as possible.
 In addition, these tools will both compress your existing images, and any new ones you upload.